Phosphatidylethanolamine and Related Lipids

 Precursor of other lipids: Phosphatidylethanolamine is a precursor for the synthesis of N-acyl-phosphatidylethanolamine (see below) and thence of anandamide (N‑arachidonoylethanolamine), and it is the donor of ethanolamine phosphate during the synthesis of the glycosylphosphatidylinositol anchors that attach many signalling proteins to the surface of the plasma membrane.
 In bacteria, it functions similarly in the biosynthesis of lipid A and other lipopolysaccharides.
 It is also the substrate for the hepatic enzyme phosphatidylethanolamine N-methyltransferase, which provides about a third of the phosphatidylcholine in liver.

-Other: Phosphatidylethanolamine is the precursor of an ethanolamine phosphoglycerol moiety bound to two conserved glutamate residues in eukaryotic elongation factor 1A, which is an essential component in protein synthesis.
+Miscellaneous other functions: Phosphatidylethanolamine is the precursor of an ethanolamine phosphoglycerol moiety bound to two conserved glutamate residues in eukaryotic elongation factor 1A, which is an essential component in protein synthesis.
 This unique modification appears to be of great importance for the resistance of plants to attack by pathogens.
 Francisella tularensis bacteria, the cause of tularemia, suppresses host inflammation and the immune response when infecting mouse cells.
 The effect is due to a distinctive phosphatidylethanolamine species containing 10:0 and 24:0 fatty acids, and the synthetic lipid produces the same effects in vitro in human cells infected with dengue fever virus.
 It is hoped that this lipid will prove to be a potent anti-inflammatory therapeutic agent.

 Plants: In the seeds of higher plants, a deficiency of phosphorylethanolamine cytidylyltransferase, a rate-limiting enzyme in the biosynthesis of phosphatidylethanolamine, has profound effects upon the viability and maturation of embryos.

 In plants, lysophosphatidylethanolamine is a specific inhibitor of phospholipase D, a key enzyme in the degradation of membrane phospholipids during the early stages of plant senescence.
 By this action, it retards the senescence of leaves, flowers, and post-harvest fruits.
-Indeed, it has a number of horticultural applications when applied externally, e.g. to stimulate ripening and extend the shelf-life of fruit, delay senescence and increase the vase life of cut flowers.
+Indeed, it has horticultural applications when applied externally, e.g., to stimulate ripening and extend the shelf-life of fruit, delay senescence and increase the vase life of cut flowers.
 In bacteria, lysophosphatidylethanolamine displays chaperone-like properties, promoting the functional folding of citrate synthase and other enzymes.
 Some biological properties have been reported in animal tissues in vitro, but a specific receptor has yet to be identified.

 Lysophospholipids and especially lysophosphatidylethanolamines are produced in the envelope membranes of bacteria by many different endogenous and exogenous factors and must be transported back into the bacterial cell by flippases for conversion back to the diacyl forms by the action of a peripheral enzyme, acyl-ACP synthetase/LPL acyltransferase.
 Lysophosphatidylethanolamines produced by certain bacteria act synergistically with sulfonolipid rosette-inducing factors (RIFs) to maximize the activity of the latter to induce choanoflagellates to move from a unicellular to a multicellular state.